johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2021-10-30-nswag-generated-c-sharp-client-property-name-clash.md

 }
 ```

-If we perform a `dotnet run` we now pump out a `GeneratedClient.cs` file.
+If we perform a `dotnet run` we now pump out a `GeneratedClient.cs` file which is a C# client library for the pet store.
+Fabulous.

 So far so dandy.
-We're taking an Open API `json` file and generating a C# client from it.
+We're taking an Open API `json` file and generating a C# client library from it.

 ## Collision time